Social Media

 macritchie reservoir park boats sunset

-MacRitchie Reservoir Park offers up myriad opportunities for canoeing and kayaking, with rental rates starting from $15/hour.
-MacRitchie Reservoir is tranquil and calm – perfect for beginners – and there’s even a designated area close to shore for novice paddlers.
-Note that children must be age 7 or higher to accompany adults, although the SCF also offers a Kid-in-a-Kayak programme geared toward kids aged 10 to 12.
-Fishing is also permitted in MacRitchie Reservoir Park; the designated fishing spot is just past Mushroom Café, near the water sports centre.
+MacRitchie Reservoir Park offers a myriad opportunities for canoeing and kayaking, with rental rates starting from $10/hour (more info here).
+MacRitchie Reservoir is tranquil and calm – perfect for beginners–and there’s even a designated area close to shore for novice paddlers.
+Note that children must be 7 years old or older to accompany adults.
+Fishing is also permitted in MacRitchie Reservoir Park; check the designated fishing spot here.

 Image credit: NParks

-MacRitchie Reservoir Park is absolutely one of the best places in Singapore to go for an (almost) guaranteed monkey spotting.
-Be warned, though: MacRitchie Reservoir’s macaques are quite fearless, so it’s important to use common sense and follow park regulations to not antagonise them (don’t feed them, don’t scream at them, don’t use flash photography…like we said, common sense!).
-We’ve often spotted macaques near the bandstand and the jetty (to the left of the parking area, if you’re looking at the park), but they can be anywhere along the trail and seem to like the TreeTop Walk, too.
+MacRitchie Reservoir Park is absolutely one of the best places in Singapore to go for (almost) guaranteed monkey spotting.
+Be warned, though: MacRitchie Reservoir’s macaques are quite fearless, so it’s important to use common sense and follow park regulations to not antagonise them (don’t feed them, don’t scream at them, don’t use flash photography … like we said, common sense!).
+We’ve often spotted macaques near the bandstand and the jetty (to the left of the parking area if you’re looking at the park), but they can be anywhere along the trail and seem to like the TreeTop Walk, too.

 MacRitchie Reservoir is also popular amongst birdwatchers. kingfishers, woodpeckers, eagles and owls are just some of the majestic birds you can spot within the park; check out the nature guides for the Chemperai and Prunus Trails for more, including additional info on the unique and varied flora that you’ll spot along the way!
 In addition to monkeys and birds, MacRitchie is home to monitor lizards, squirrels, colugos (flying lemurs), skinks, tree snakes and whip snakes.